steem-third-party/cosgrove/README.md

 ## New features

-* Support for SteemApi (replacing SteemData)
+* Support for SteemApi (replacing SteemData; dropped mongodb support)
-* Optimized interactive messages to update as data is acquired
+* Optimized interactive messages to update as data is acquired in realtime
+* Bug fixes
 * Gem updates.

 ## Features